o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 ```

 {{< note >}}
-If you manually enable or disable the DPE through the Console Variables editor, you might need to close and reopen the Entity Inspector.
+If you manually enable or disable the DPE through the Console Variables editor, you might need to close and reopen the Entity Inspector to take effect.
 {{< /note >}}

-Second, to enable prefab overrides in inspector, you can create a settings registry file called `editorpreferences.setreg` with the following contents:
+Second, to enable prefab overrides in inspector, you can append to the settings registry file with the following contents:

 ```json
 {